-Mr Lee is presently Chairman of Shanghai Commercial Bank Ltd and Tripartite Alliance Limited, and Deputy Chairman of M+S Pte.
-Ltd. He is a Director of G2000 Apparel (S) Private Limited, Kidney Dialysis Foundation, Marina South Investments Pte.
+Mr Lee is presently Chairman of Shanghai Commercial Bank Ltd and Tripartite Alliance Limited, Deputy Chairman of M+S Pte.
+Ltd. and Deputy Chairman and Managing Director of Shanghai Commercial & Savings Bank Limited (listed on the TWSE).
+He is a Director of G2000 Apparel (S) Private Limited, Kidney Dialysis Foundation, Marina South Investments Pte.
 Ltd., MS Property Management Pte.
 Ltd., Ophir-Rochor Investments Pte.
-Ltd., NTUC Enterprise Co-operative Limited, Singapore Labour Foundation and Temasek Holdings (Private) Limited.
-Mr Lee is also a Member of Council of Presidential Advisers, a Board Member of Dr Goh Keng Swee Scholarship Fund and a Member of the Board of Trustees of NTUC-ARU (Administration & Research Unit).
-He is Managing Director of Great Malaysia Textile Investments Pte Ltd and Shanghai Commercial & Savings Bank Limited, and Chancellor of Singapore University of Social Sciences.
+Ltd. and Temasek Holdings (Private) Limited.
+Mr Lee is also a Board Member of Dr Goh Keng Swee Scholarship Fund and a Member of the Board of Trustees of NTUC-ARU (Administration & Research Unit).
+He is Managing Director of Great Malaysia Textile Investments Pte Ltd and Chancellor of Singapore University of Social Sciences.

-Mr Lee was Chairman of SIA Engineering Company Limited and Singapore Airlines Limited (both listed on the SGX-ST), NTUC Income Insurance Co-operative Limited, International Enterprise Singapore and Singapore Business Federation.
+Mr Lee was previously Chairman of SIA Engineering Company Limited and Singapore Airlines Limited (both listed on the SGX-ST), NTUC Income Insurance Co-operative Limited, International Enterprise Singapore and Singapore Business Federation.
 He was Chairman/Advisor of PSA International Pte Ltd and President of the Singapore National Employers Federation.
+He was a Director of NTUC Enterprise Co-operative Limited and a Member of Council of Presidential Advisers.